D4uS1/remawy/README.md

 # React (Markdown) Wysiwyg Editor (ReMaWy)
 A small customizable wysiwyg editor for react with the ability to use markdown shortcuts.
-It also supports file uploads by providing an abstract interface to implement the upload for your needs.
+It also supports file uploads by providing an abstract class to implement the upload for your needs.

 ## Installation
 Install the package using npm